-The GOF has streamlined the time-honored ABC Guide to make it easier to find and use the sections that users may be interested in, taking into account what type of data they have, where they want to reduce them (on a local machine with their own version of SAS, or over the internet with SAS in Web Hera), and how they want to reduce them: on a command line, or with a GUI that shows all the task keywords.
-Users who are new to SAS will likely prefer the GUI (or, for Hera, the Parameter Window), while more experienced users may prefer the command line (or, for Hera, the command window).
+The GOF has streamlined the time-honored ABC Guide to make it easier to find and use the sections that users may be interested in, taking into account what type of data they have and how they want to reduce them: on a command line, or with a GUI that shows all the task keywords.
+Users who are new to SAS will likely prefer the GUI, while more experienced users may prefer the command line.
 The walk-throughs use the same example datasets as in the ABC Guide, and are listed below.
 All are publicly available through the HEASARC archive.

 New users are reminded that SAS does not come with fitting software, so you will need to fit your data with CIAO or HEAsoft packages.